eyss1234/custom-countdown/README.md

 ## custom-countdown

-App that creates a countdown for date submitted by an user Built using Date and localStorage
+App that creates a countdown for date submitted by an user/ Built using Date and localStorage
 This exercise is based on [Zero to Mastery Academy](https://zerotomastery.io/) course